Rowmotion on fences: Fences with few segments

 Similarly $b_2=a/\gcd(a,b)$.
 Finally $r_1=0$ or $1$ for the orbits $\cO$ and $\cO'$, respectively.
 The result now follows by substitution into Lemma~\ref{stats} (d), using that $\al_1=a$ and $\al_2=b$.

 (d) These equations follow from (a) and Lemma~\ref{stats} (e) in much the same way as the derivation in part (c).
-So we leave the details to the reader. \end{proof}
+We leave the details to the reader. \end{proof}

 In the next result we consider certain fences with three segments.
-We do not explicitly state the values of the $\chi$ statistic for the orbomesies, but these can be computed from the numbers of tiles of each color, which are given in the proof.
+We do not explicitly state the values of the $\chi$ statistic for the homometries, but these can be computed from the numbers of tiles of each color, which are given in the proof.
+An example follows the demonstration.

 \begin{thm} Consider $\uF(a,b,a)$ and define

 Since $\ab,\bba$ are relatively prime, there exists a smallest positive integer $m$ such that

 for some positive integer $q$.
 Then the orbits of rowmotion on $\uF(a,b,a)$ can be partitioned by length into three sets $\cS,\cM,\cL$, which we call {\em small}, {\em medium}, and {\em large}, having the following properties. \begin{enumerate} \item[(a)] We have